-This year’s Tridion Expert Summit was virtual and organized by SDL.
-Even though it wasn’t an in-person event, you could still find people and businesses attending and participating from all over the world, sharing their own experiences with various SDL technologies.
+This year’s Tridion Expert Summit was virtual and organized by RWS.
+Even though it wasn’t an in-person event, you could still find people and businesses attending and participating from all over the world, sharing their own experiences with various RWS technologies.

-#TXS2020 began with Marcus Hearne (Senior Vice President, Product & Solution, SDL) on SDL keynotes.
-He reviewed SDL’s greatest achievements over the past year and shared a glimpse into plans for 2021.
+#TXS2020 began with Marcus Hearne (Senior Vice President, Product & Solution, RWS) on RWS keynotes.
+He reviewed RWS’s greatest achievements over the past year and shared a glimpse into plans for 2021.

 In 2020, major achievements could be found in Tridion Sites 9.5, Tridion Docs, One Tridion, Market Successes, and Partners and Connectors.

-Joe Pairman (Senior Product Manager, SDL), Arno van Nijnatten (Product Manager, SDL) and Arpita Maity (Senior Product Marketing Manager, SDL) explained how Tridion has proven itself time and again as an Intelligent Content Platform.
+Joe Pairman (Senior Product Manager, RWS), Arno van Nijnatten (Product Manager, RWS) and Arpita Maity (Senior Product Marketing Manager, RWS) explained how Tridion has proven itself time and again as an Intelligent Content Platform.

 They walked us through some content challenges like Volume, Quality, and Fragmentation; demonstrating the ideal way to deal and mitigate these types of pain-points.